 Curbside recycling pick-up is available within the City of Morgantown through your regular trash collector, Republic Services.
-Recyclables can be set out on the day of regular trash pick-up by the curb in a blue recycling bin on alternating weeks each month.
+Recyclables can be set out on the day of regular trash pick-up by the curb in a green recycling bin on alternating weeks each month.
 Morgantown recycling is picked up the same day your trash is picked up each week.

 City of Morgantown – Weekly Single-Stream Recycling Program

 Morgantown’s Clean Community Concept Program is proud to present to the residents of Morgantown the Standard Weekly Recycling Service with the use of a 65-gallon cart for the collection of recycling.

 Each resident will be issued a green 65-gallon cart for the Standard Weekly Recycling Service.
 There will be no change in solid waste collection with the issuing of recycling carts.
 Solid waste and recycling collection services will be once a week for each.

 Morgantown residents will be responsible for the proper care of new carts.
 Allied/Republic will maintain ownership of carts and may charge for replacement or repair to carts if resident is found negligent.

 Requests for repairs shall be made directly by calling or emailing Allied/Republic Waste at 1-304-366-8900 or email@example.com

 That’s right – place all acceptable recycling materials into the cart without sorting.